 I Have Heard Thy Prayer

 Father is looking for those who are in prayer, turning to Him with weeping.
 He is looking for those who weep, grieving over troubles and sufferings, either over the sorrows of others, or over their own sorrows.
-But again I say, only applying God’s Word to our own behaviour can bring us hope and comfort, no matter what the reasons are for our weeping.
+But again I say, applying God’s written Word to our own behaviour is the only thing that can bring us hope and comfort, no matter what the reasons are for our weeping.

 When Hezekiah had been weeping and praying from grief, Yahuwah told him: “I have heard thy prayer, I have seen thy tears” (Isaiah 38:5)!
-This is a promise we can hold on to!
+This is a promise that we can personally take hold of!
 Our Mighty One, Yahuwah Elohim [the LORD God], hears the cries of His humble children.
 He hears our weeping and our supplications, and will receive our prayers (see Psalms 6:6-9).

-Let us begin to read and study Father’s Word, humbly, persistently clinging to His promises.
-As we saw in Where Can I Find Help, to build up our confidence and hope, it is important to encourage ourselves by proclaiming Father’s Promises:
+Let us begin to read and study Father’s written Word, humbly, and persistently cling to His promises.
+As we saw in Where Can I Find Help, to build up our confidence and hope, it is important to encourage ourselves by proclaiming Father’s Promises out loud:

 And they that know Your name will put their trust in You: for You, Yahuwah, have NOT forsaken them that seek You.
 (Psalms 9:10)

 For Yahuwah will NOT cast off His people, neither will He forsake His inheritance.
 (Psalms 94:14)

 Let Israel hope in Yahuwah: for with Yahuwah there is mercy, and with Him is plenteous redemption.
 (Psalms 130:7)